 Choosing The Planting Sites

-Azaleas actually look the most attractive when they are planted alone; however, mass plantings work well in larger areas as well.
+- In Company With Each Other or Standalone: Azaleas look the most attractive when planted alone; however, mass plantings also work well in larger areas.

-Since the flower coverage on Azaleas encompasses the entire shrub.
-Placing them in a background of conifers, such as pines or other acid-loving plants, will make for an arresting sight.
+- In contrast With Other Bigger Plants: Since the flower coverage on Azaleas encompasses the entire shrub, placing them in a background of conifers, such as pines or other acid-loving plants, will make for an arresting sight.

-Azalea shrubs should be planted in the spring, preferably within cool, lightly shaded sites.
+- Shadow Lovers: Azalea shrubs should be planted in the spring, preferably within cool, lightly shaded sites.

 So pick a site that gets the softer morning sun and shade during the afternoon.
-Azaleas will thrive in lukewarm as well as mostly shady settings.
+Azaleas will thrive in luke warm as well as mostly shady settings.

-Planting Azalea In Spring
+Planting Azaleas In Spring

 When planting Azaleas, spacing depends on the breed of Azalea you have opted for.